damianhakert/damianhakert.github.io/source/posts/2017-02-01-setting-up-gitlab-pages-with-cloudflare-certificates.html.md

 author_gitlab: marcia
 categories: tutorial
 image_title:
-description: "How to setup GitLab Pages with a CloudFlare SSL/TLS Certificate"
+description: "How to setup GitLab Pages with a CloudFlare SSL/TLS Certificate for your (sub)domain"
 ---

 [CloudFlare SSL/TLS certificates][cert] are free to use.
 If you want your [GitLab Pages] site to work with them, it's as simple as it could be.
 There's just a **trick** that perhaps you don't know about (yet)!